 Professor Carr’s research interests centre on housing, homelessness and social justice.
 She is interested in how law regulates those who are marginal to housing and property.
 Her interests go beyond security of tenure, considering, for instance, how law governs the distribution of housing resources, such as housing size, thermal comfort, building technologies, affordability and decency.
 She takes a feminist, socio-legal and interdisciplinary approach to her research.

-She is currently funded by the Global Challenges Research Fund of the Academy of Medical Sciences of the Royal Academy, UK to run, with Professor Danie Brand of the University of the Free State South Africa, and Professor Maria Fernanda Repolez of the University of Minas Gerais Brazil, workshops in Bloemfontein, Belo Horizonte and Kent, on Housing: Inclusion and Sustainability in the 21st century.
+Professor Carr was funded by the Global Challenges Research Fund of the Academy of Medical Sciences of the Royal Academy, UK to run, with Professor Danie Brand of the University of the Free State South Africa, and Professor Maria Fernanda Repolez of the University of Minas Gerais Brazil, workshops in Bloemfontein, Belo Horizonte and Kent, on Housing: Inclusion and Sustainability in the 21st century.

-Helen teaches Undergraduates in issues associated with Land and Property Law.
+Professor Carr teaches Undergraduates in issues associated with Land and Property Law.

 Professor Carr is happy to supervise students who share her research interests.
 She welcomes inquiries from candidates who are in practice or have practical experience of housing and social justice issues as well as candidates who have an academic background in these areas.